breuner/elbencho/docs/usage/help-all.md

   --iodepth arg           Depth of I/O queue per thread for asynchronous I/O.
                           Setting this to 2 or higher turns on async I/O.
                           (Default: 1)
+  --jsonfile arg          Path to file for end results in json format.
+If the
+                          file exists, results will be appended.
+(See also "--livejson" for progress results in json format.)
+                          (EXPERIMENTAL: Output format can still change.)
   --label arg             Custom label to identify benchmark run in result
                           files.
   --lat                   Show minimum, average and maximum latency for